-Children in all year groups visit our school library once a week.
-During this time, they will explore a range of authors using the 'Who Next?' folder, which encourages the children to develop a wide repertoire of known authors and texts.
-In addition to their home reading book taken from Collins Big Cat in KS1 and Accelerated Reader in KS2, children can select an appropriately pitched library book to read also.
+Children in all year groups visit our school libraries once a week.
+During this time, they will explore a range of authors, with staff encouraging the children to develop a wide repertoire of known authors and texts.
+In addition to their home reading book taken from Collins Big Cat for Little Wandle letters and Sounds revised in EYFS and Year 1 and Accelerated Reader from Year 2 upwards, children can select an appropriately pitched library book to read for pleasure.